-Piazza is business owner who understands the mortgage broker process of assessing a borrower's ability to secure financing and has the real estate broker skills needed to match up seller with buyers.
-Because Piazza trained as an insurance agent, she can also spot issues during an inspection that could raise a red flag for investment clients interested in a house to be flipped.
+Piazza is a business owner who understands the mortgage broker process of assessing a borrower's ability to secure financing and has the real estate broker skills needed to match up seller with buyers.
+Because Piazza is trained as an insurance agent, she can also spot issues during an inspection that could raise a red flag for investment clients interested in a house to be flipped.

 She has discovered that many buyers in San Antonio find it difficult to qualify for an affordable home.